Wordsmithery*

 4. Poems must be the entrant’s original work with no AI.

-5. Entries must not have been published, self-published, published on a website or made public on
+5. Entries must not have been published, self-published, published on a website or made public on social media, broadcast or featured among the winners in another competition.

 6. No simultaneous submissions.

-7. Poems should be submitted in a Word document as an attachment to wordsmitheryhelp@gmail.com with
+7. Poems should be submitted in a Word document as an attachment to rmclprize@gmail.com with the subject heading 'McLeish Prize'.
+Please note the Paypal receipt number and if the account is under another name, please mention that.

 Long listed, short listed and winning entries